Confederate Railroad Construction Plans

 NP, TAR 2-25-64

-Selma & Gulf RR The road was chartered in 1858, with permission to build from Selma to a connection with the Mobile & Great Northern RR, the Mobile & Girard RR or the Alabama & Florida (of Alabama) RR.
+This 59 mile road was chartered in 1858 as one small part of a Nashville to Gulf (Pensacola was the primary goal) road.
+The charter gave permission to build due south from Selma to a connection with the Mobile & Great Northern RR, the Mobile & Girard RR or the Alabama & Florida (of Alabama) RR.
 Grading from Selma to about Pine Apple (40 miles south) was practically completed when the war started.
 It is unlikely any additional work was done, beyond finishing the grading of that leg.
-It was reported in 1860 that 43 miles of iron had been ordered.
-William T. Milner was President and Willis S. Burr was Secretary and Treasurer.
+It was reported in 1860 that 43 miles of iron had been ordered, but it was not received.
+William T. Minter was President, Y. L. Yuille was Chief Engineer and Willis S. Burr was Secretary and Treasurer.

 NP, SMR 4-19-61